operator-framework/operator-sdk/doc/cli/operator-sdk_test_local.md

       --namespaced-manifest string    Path to manifest for per-test, namespaced resources (e.g. RBAC and Operator manifest) --no-setup                      Disable test resource creation
-      --up-local                      Enable running operator locally with go run instead of as an image in the cluster --watch-namespace string        The namespace where the operator watches for changes (with --up-local, if not set, watches deployNamespace
+      --up-local                      Enable running operator locally with go run instead of as an image in the cluster --watch-namespace string        The namespace where the operator watches for changes (only valid with --up-local).
+Explicitly set to empty string to watch all namespaces (defaults to the deploy namespace).
 ```

 ### SEE ALSO